aws-samples/serverless-patterns/eventbridge-firehose-s3-cdk-java/README.md

 # Amazon EventBridge to Amazon Firehose Delivery Stream to Amazon S3 using Java CDK

-This pattern creates EventBridge, Firehose Delivery Stream, and S3 bucket.
-Apply Firehose DynamicPartitioningConfiguration to parse the input message to extract department value to use it to create S3 partition.
+This pattern creates an event-driven data pipeline using AWS services such as Amazon EventBridge, Amazon Kinesis Data Firehose, and Amazon S3.
+It is implemented using the AWS Cloud Development Kit (CDK) V2 in Java.

 ![Architecture](EventBridge-Firehose-S3.png)